kevinchatham/tressi/README.md

 #### Basic Load Test

-A straightforward test with a fixed number of workers and a target RPS.
+A straightforward test with a fixed number of workers and a target Req/s.
 This command assumes a `tressi.config.json` file exists in the current directory.

 ```bash
 npx tressi --workers 10 --duration 30 --rps 200
 ```

-#### Ramp-up Test
+#### Ramp-up Load Test

-Gradually increases the load over a set period to see how your service handles a steady increase in traffic.
+Gradually increases the load to a target Req/s over a specified duration.
+This is useful for understanding how your system behaves as traffic increases.

 ```bash
 npx tressi --config tressi.config.json --workers 20 --duration 60 --rps 500 --ramp-up-time 30